dustinpfister/blog_posts/_posts/linux-folders-home.md

 I could just call the alias bash built in command directly in the .bashrc file, but often some starting scripts with various systems will do something like this that involves placing command alises in another hidden file that is septate from the bashrc file which is what this does.

 ### 2.2 - basic .bash\_aliases example

+So then the .bash\_aliases files is where I can write aliases for commands for example I can have a ll command that will be a short hand for ls -l.
+This can also prove to be very useful for very long commands that have many options that I call often.
+In such a case it is silly to type such lengthy commands, over an over again when I can just have that as an alias.

 ```
 # some more ls aliases